16 min read

 This guide covers the 10 best Skool alternatives I’ve actually used or tested in 2026.
 I’ll tell you what each one is good for, where it falls short, and which one I’d pick depending on your situation.

-Spoiler: if you’re serious about building a long-term community business, WordPress with BuddyPress is the answer.
+Spoiler: if you’re serious about building a long-term community business, the answer is WordPress with BuddyNext for community and Learnomy for courses.
+Both are free to run.
+You keep every fee Skool would otherwise collect.
 But let’s walk through all of them first.

 Skool has real momentum.
 The gamification mechanics are clever.
 The interface is clean.
 Alex Hormozi’s community alone brought thousands of creators onto the platform.